ActaAth-8°, 24: Revisiting the work of Martin P. Nilsson (2024)

 ActaRom-4°, 64: Reading Roman emotions (2020)

+Published by the Swedish Institute of Classical Studies in Rome.
 Distributed by Eddy.se AB.
 Also available at Amazon.com, Adlibris and Bokus.
 Reading Roman emotions.
 Visual and textual interpretations Edited by Hedvig von Ehrenheim & Marina Prusac-Lindhagen This volume is a contribution to the study of culturally bound emotions and emotional response in ancient Rome.
 Approaches to the study of ancient emotions and how they were culturally specific, appreciated and understood have recently come to the centre of attention, but not so much in the visual as in the literary culture.
 When socially and affectively contextualized, the material culture of ancient Rome is a potential goldmine of information with regard to emotions.
 The chapters in the present volume take the reader on a tour through various cases that demonstrate how emotions were expressed through the arts.
 The tour starts with a fresh view of how emotion history can be used to recover feelings from the visual culture of the past.
 Visual culture includes animated performances, and the reader is invited to revel in Roman drama, oratory, and love poetry.
 Words are often clear, but can images reveal laughter and joy, sadness, grief and mourning, virtue and anger?
-This volume argues that yes, they can, and through the study of emotions it…
+This volume argues that…

 ActaRom-4°, 62: Returns to Pompeii (2016)

-Now available for purchase at Amazon.com, Amazon.de, Bokus.com, Adlibris.com, and Bokorder.se Returns to Pompeii.
+Published by the Swedish Institute of Classical Studies in Rome.
+Available for purchase at Amazon.com, Amazon.de, Bokus.com, Adlibris.com, and Bokorder.se Returns to Pompeii.
 Interior space and decoration documented and revived.
 18th-20th century By Shelley Hales & Anne-Marie Leander Touati (eds.)
 This volume presents a series of case studies that trace the ways in which audiences across Europe have attempted to return to Pompeii by emulating its interior decorations since the city’s rediscovery in the mid-eighteenth century.
 As such, it is about both the impact of Pompeian antiquity on the present and the reception in the present of that antique past, exploring the variety of ways in which Pompeian domestic space and decoration have been revived (and for what purposes and audiences).
 The contributions to the volumes compare the ways in which Pompeian wall decorations were interpreted and adapted, given new context and put to serve new social and political purposes, both close to their place of discovery, in the Kingdom of Naples, and in the far-off European periphery, represented by Denmark and Sweden.
-The many images presented to the reader in this volume confirm colour, fantasy and playfulness, alongside an almost academic orthodoxy of structure, as trademarks of a defined neo-Pompeian style.
-The volume brings together scholars from different…
+The many images presented to the reader in this volume confirm colour, fantasy and playfulness, alongside an almost academic orthodoxy of structure, as trademarks of a defined…

 ActaAth-4°, 56: Mycenaeans up to date (2016)